 - Acros and clarity enhancements are going to make you fall in love with Fujifilm all over again

-- The Chrome effect for skies is very nice, but sometimes very subtle
+- The Chrome effect for skies is subtle and very nice

 - Autofocus is fantastic for events and most professional work